 The passenger experience in the Take 2 is a mixed bag that did not score well.
-On the plus side, it has the widest seat out of all the trailers we tested, so passengers have plenty of lateral room.
+On the plus side, it has one of the widest seats out of our test group, so passengers have plenty of lateral room.
 The harness is five-point and easily adjustable so that kids will be strapped in snugly.
 Unfortunately, the harness and suspended seat are almost entirely unpadded, and with 16" wheels, it seemed like passengers felt every bump in the road, especially on uneven terrain.
 The fabric throughout the Take 2 seemed ill-fitted and saggy, including the fabric making up the trailer's floor.
 This made it difficult for passengers to find their footing as they climbed in and out of the trailer.

 Ease of Use

-Compared to the other trailers we tested, the Take 2 is not easy to set up, attach to the bike and break down, and we felt it earned a low score in this category (3/10).
-The cover of the trailer is secured all the way across the front and back with long strips of velcro that have snap buttons at the end, and lining up the Velcro well enough to do up both snaps was time-consuming and annoying.
+Compared to the other trailers we tested, the Take 2 is not easy to set up, attach to the bike, and break down, so it earned a low score in this category.
+Like the Schwinn Echo, the cover of the Take 2 is secured all the way across the front and back with long strips of Velcro that have snap buttons at the end, and lining up the Velcro well enough to do up both snaps was time-consuming and annoying.
 We much preferred the trailers that do away with Velcro in favor of secure fasteners on either side of the front flap, like the Burley Bee.

 Attaching the Take 2 to the bike is not as easy as most of the other trailers in our test because it's hard to line up the tow arm properly with the hitch adaptor.
 The D-clips that secure the cotter pins in place in this trailer are extremely stiff, which made us curse the setup process on cold mornings.
 At an average of 1:06 minutes to go from stowed to attached to the bike, this is one of the slowest trailers to set up — the fastest trailer we tested, the Thule Chariot Cross, took less than half that time.

-All of the other trailers we tested have a maximum capacity of 100 pounds, but the Take 2 can only carry up to 80 lbs, limiting the number of years you'll be able to tow your kids before they grow out of it.
-This is a single-function trailer with no stroller, jogger or cross country ski kits available, though InStep does produce other multifunction models.
-This model rides low to the ground and initially looks smaller than the other products we tested, so we were surprised to find that it has the largest cargo space, with a 23" by 11" cargo area footprint.
-As an bonus, the seats in the Take 2 can unclip from the top frame to lie flat, which is one of our favorite features in our Editors' Choice, the Burley D'Lite.
-This increases the cargo, and canine hauling opportunities available with the Take 2.
+Most of the other trailers we tested have a maximum capacity of 100 pounds, but the Take 2 can only carry up to 80 pounds, limiting the number of years you'll be able to tow your kids before they grow out of it.
+The Schwinn Echo also has an 80-pound limit.
+The Take 2 is a single-function trailer with no stroller, jogger, or cross country ski kits available, though InStep does produce other multifunction models.
+This model rides low to the ground and initially looks smaller than the other products we tested, so we were surprised to find that it has a large cargo space, with a 23" x 11" cargo area footprint.
+In previous iterations of the Take 2, the seats could unclip from the top frame to lie flat, which was one of our favorite features because it opened up lots of hauling options.
+But InStep seems to have done away with this handy feature in 2019.
+If this feature is important to you, check out our Editors' Choice, the Burley D'Lite X, or our Top Pick for a Comfy Ride, the Hamax Outback.

 Unfortunately, the Take 2's wheels are a limiting factor when it comes to versatility.
 They are small at just 16", and they are the only plastic wheels we tested.
 We'd love to use a trailer with this much interior space as a vehicle for bikepacking but those wheels just wouldn't be able to hack it off-road.